bendgk/musical-fiesta/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Elevator Efficiency

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+ Ordered pairs of Person and the Elevator they take, output in a 2D array.
+The row index indicates the current pair and the column index indicates either the Person(0) or the Elevator(1) they take.
+ The beginning of the array marks the first Person to take their elevator.
+ Example toString() of Output: pairs[0][0] + "will take elevator" + pairs[0][1]

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.